By Dr. Gene P. Gengelbach, Ph.D., P.A.S.

 • Fermentation is not as extensive as in traditional haylage, so fermentation acids will be lower but plant sugars will be higher.

 • Producers can get the advantages of feeding silage without investing in a forage chopper, only a wrapper.

-• It is the best opportunity for producers to feed fermented forages in relatively small quantities without leaving a large surface area exposed as would happen with bunkers or upright silos.
+• This is the best opportunity for producers to feed fermented forages in relatively small quantities without leaving a large surface area exposed as would happen with bunkers or upright silos.

-Just as in making hay or haylage, be sure to harvest the crop at the proper stage of maturity.
+In sum, just as in making hay or haylage, be sure to harvest the crop at the proper stage of maturity.
 It is best to lay the crop out in a wide swath for quicker, more uniform drying.
-Here are a few guidelines to help you to make the best quality balage that you can.
+In fact, here are a few guidelines to help you to make the best quality balage that you can.

 • 45 to 55% moisture is usually best.
 There should be adequate moisture for fermentation, allowing the pH to drop to around 5.0 or lower.